OxyContin maker’s settlement plan divides victims of opioid crisis. Now it’s up to the Supreme Court

 The opposition marked an about-face for the Justice Department, which supported the settlement during the presidency of Donald Trump, a Republican.
 The department and Purdue Pharma forged a plea bargain in a criminal and civil case.
 The deal included $8.3 billion in penalties and forfeitures, but the company would pay the federal government only $225 million so long as it executed the settlement plan.

 A federal trial court judge in 2021 ruled the settlement should not be allowed.
-This year, a federal appeals panel ruled the other way in a unanimous decision in which one judge still expressed major concerns about the deal.
+This year, a federal appeals panel ruled the other way in a 2-1 decision.
 The Supreme Court quickly agreed to take the case, at the urging of the administration of President Joe Biden, a Democrat.

 Purdue Pharma’s is not the first bankruptcy to include this sort of third-party release, even when not everyone in the case agrees to it.
 It was specifically allowed by Congress in 1994 for asbestos cases.